cars10/packtpub-script/Readme.md

 MAIL_SENDER=smtp_sender@email.com
 PHANTOMJS=/path/to/phantomjsBinary
 ```
-To find out the path to the `phantomjs` binary, simply run `whereis phantomjs` if you installed it.
+To find out the path to the `phantomjs` binary, simply run `whereis phantomjs`.

 ## How to run the script
 Run the script manually with